-Despite the criticism about the current 'democratic deficit' in the EU, the Union has over the years managed to largely ensure democracy across the continent.
-The promotion of

-&lt;sup>45 Wetzel, Anne and Orbie Jan, 2015 'The substance of EU democracy promotion: concepts and cases' Palgrave requirement for democracy is no longer restricted to decisions about accession and the conduct of accession negotiations.
-It now involves 'the management of relations with would-be members to assist and assess their preparedness for membership, starting a long time before accession negotiations.'
+Despite the criticism about the current 'democratic deficit'46 in the EU, the Union has over the years managed to largely ensure democracy across the continent.
+The promotion of requirement for democracy is no longer restricted to decisions about accession and the conduct of accession negotiations.
+It now involves 'the management of relations with would-be members to assist and assess their preparedness for membership, starting a long time before accession negotiations.'47